Wildlife in the Polar Regions

 MIGRATING ANIMALS: Some animals, such as birds and whales, migrate long distances each summer, drawn by the abundant food supply or ideal nesting grounds in the Arctic.

-INDIGENOUS PEOPLE TIED TO THE LANDSCAPE: Millions of people live in the Arctic, including many indigenous peoples whose ancestors first came to the area thousands of years ago and who still depend on the native landscape and wildlife for their livelihoods.
-Click here to learn about ivory in the Arctic.
+INDIGENOUS PEOPLE TIED TO THE LANDSCAPE: Millions of people live in the Arctic, including many Indigenous peoples whose ancestors first came to the area thousands of years ago and who still depend on the landscape and wildlife for their livelihoods.

 Wildlife in Antarctica

 Marked by harsh temperatures and savage terrain, Antarctica is home to a rich diversity of wildlife that inhabits the towering glaciers, mountains, bays, fjord, pebble beaches, and rugged coastlines.
-Here you can witness the majestic beauty of whales that migrate from afar — orca, humpback, sperm, mink, and fin whales depending on the season — off the Ross Sea and near the shore waters around the Antarctic Peninsula.
+Here you can witness the majestic beauty of whales that migrate from afar—orca, humpback, sperm, mink, and fin whales, depending on the season—off the Ross Sea and near the shore waters around the Antarctic Peninsula.
 The ice-covered terrain and rugged coastlines of Antarctica offer up wild encounters with an array of seal species: Antarctica fur leopard, Ross, Southern Elephant, Crabeater, and Weddell seals.
-Birdwatching is a personal highlight for our guides, from the adorable tuxedo-clad Adélie and the Macaroni penguin with its comically large bushy eyebrows.
-Look up to the sky and spot flocks of seabirds flying overhead in the Southern Ocean from albatrosses and petrels as they circle the sub-zero waters.
-But the real prize inhabits Snow Hill Island where one of the world’s largest colonies of Emperor penguins reside, the only Antarctic animal to breed during the harsh winters.
+Birdwatching is a personal highlight for our guides, whether it's the adorable tuxedo-clad Adélie or the Macaroni penguin with its comically large bushy eyebrows.
+Look up to the sky and spot flocks of seabirds flying over the Southern Ocean from albatrosses and petrels.
+On Snow Hill Island, one of the world’s largest colonies of Emperor penguins resides, the only Antarctic animal to breed during the harsh winters.

 Wildlife in the Arctic

 When it comes to natural encounters, the Arctic has few peers.
-Voyage across the Arctic Ocean and spot migrating whales circling the krill-rich waters — narwhal, bowhead, and pods of orcas off Cumberland Sound and Baffin Island.
-Whale watching takes on a new meaning when you’re close enough to these beautiful giants as they come up to the surface for air and the boats are sprayed with clear droplets of water.
-Trek across ice-laden landscapes for the chance to see wild reindeer, prehistoric musk oxen, and enchanting Arctic foxes.
-Birdwatchers will revel at the extensive opportunities to spot puffins off Bleik to the expansive bird colonies of Runde and Varanger.
+Voyage across the Arctic Ocean and spot migrating whales circling the krill-rich waters—narwhal, bowhead, and pods of orcas off Cumberland Sound and Baffin Island.
+Whale-watching takes on a new meaning when you’re so close to these beautiful giants as they come up to the surface for air, spraying the boat with clear droplets of water.
+Trek across icy landscapes for the chance to see wild reindeer, prehistoric musk oxen, and enchanting Arctic foxes.
+Birdwatchers will revel at the extensive opportunities to spot puffins off Bleik and the expansive bird colonies of Runde and Varanger.
 But no trip to the Arctic is complete without a visit to Svalbard, where walruses and polar bears roam.
-The polar regions offer the chance to see some of the world’s most unique creatures on their own turf: sea, ice, and shore.
-Experience an unmatched opportunity to witness wildlife set to their own rhythms, year in and year out, in a terrain apart from human concerns.
+The polar regions offer the chance to see some of the world’s most unique creatures on their own turf of sea, ice, and shore.
+A visit to the Arctic gives you an unmatched opportunity to witness wildlife in their yearly rhythms, in a terrain without human concerns.

 CLIMATE CHANGE: Climate change is already altering habitats all around the world.
-The Polar Regions have warmed by nearly 10 degrees Fahrenheit since 1900, and continues to warm two to three times faster than the average for the rest of the world.
-The summer ice cover is shrinking, permafrost is melting and coastlines have been exposed to erosion, reducing its Albedo effect and hence reinforcing the warming.
-In the Arctic, animals such as polar bears and walruses are losing habitat.
-Sea ice is also disappearing in Antarctica, where its loss threatens to wipe out the penguin species that live there.
+The polar regions have warmed by nearly 10 degrees Fahrenheit since 1900, and temperatures continue to increase two to three times faster than the average for the rest of the world.
+The summer ice cover is shrinking, permafrost is melting, and coastlines have been exposed to erosion, reducing the albedo effect and therefore reinforcing the warming.
+In the Arctic, animals such as polar bears and walruses are losing their habitats.
+Sea ice is also disappearing in Antarctica, threatening the penguin species that live there.